 Many people who smoke and have ADHD are prescribed bupropion.
 This replaces the function of the cigarette by providing the individual with improved focus and calmness.
 You may no longer need the cigarette to feel like you are in control.

 You should also watch out for triggers.
 These are situations, emotions or circumstances that activate your desire to smoke.
 For many people, it is stress that causes them to seek the comfort of a cigarette.
 For others, it is simply certain portions of their lives where they are likely to light up because it is convenient.
 If you can identify where you are most likely to smoke and what causes that craving, then you can avoid or eliminate these triggers to help yourself make it through the quitting process.

 It is going to take a lot of work to actively avoid the instances that cause you to want to smoke.
 You can tell those who are supporting you what makes you feel like smoking, and they can help you steer clear of those things.
 You can’t avoid every part of your life or every trigger that would make you break your quitting streak.
-Instead, you may need to find a way to keep yourself occupied.
+Instead, you may need to find a way to keep yourself occupied which is something best vapes can help with.
 Many people find alternatives to smoking to take up their time.
 This helps, because for many, smoking is just a result of them feeling bored.
 They light up because they have nothing else to do.

-So if you involve yourself in a hobby, make some new friends or find a little distraction (stress ball, portable video game, sketch notebook, journal) you can keep yourself form thinking about how bored you are and wanting to grab a cigarette.
+So if you involve yourself in a hobby, make some new friends or find a little distraction (stress ball, portable video game, sketch notebook, journal, vaporizer) you can keep yourself from thinking about how bored you are and wanting to grab a cigarette.
 You need to try to trick your brain into ignoring the cravings.